Dual role of core electrons in electronic friction

 In summary, electronic stopping power calculations that explicitly include all electrons have been performed for Be self-irradiation.
 The key Bragg peak features are analyzed in detail.
 Explicit projectile core electrons allow for enhanced electron delocalization, increasing the effective ionic potential and thus the stopping power while shifting the Bragg peak.
 Explicit host core electrons permit the excitation of 1$s$ electrons, providing an additional dissipation channel.
 Energy decomposition analysis demonstrates that core electrons exhibit a cooperative-counteractive duality, where they enhance the overall stopping while simultaneously suppressing excitation in other channels.
 The analysis shows they do so by dynamic and static screening the valence electron response instead of occupying high-energy states, leading to the observed multi-stage evolution of the Bragg peak.
 This work elucidates the multi-channel coupling mechanism in electronic stopping and provides a foundational framework for analyzing the energy dissipation in more complex systems.

-\textit{Acknowledgments.} The authors would like to thank Nuria Santervás Arranz, Sanaz Gerivani, Noor Ul Ain and Hongrui Zhang for discussions.
+\textit{Acknowledgments.} The authors would like to thank Nuria Santervás Arranz, Sanaz Gerivani, Noor Ul Ain and Hongrui Zhang for useful discussions.
 This project is partially supported by the European Commission Horizon MSCA-SE Project MAMBA (Grant No. 101131245).
-RZ acknowledges funding from XJTU.
+RZ acknowledges funding from the National Natural Science Foundation of China (52506192) and the Fundamental Research Funds for the Central Universities (xzy012025011).
 EA acknowledges funding from the Spanish MCIN/AEI/10.13039/501100011033 (through grant PID2022-139776NB-C65, and a Mar\'{\i}a de Maeztu award to Nanogune, Grant CEX2020-001038-M), the United Kingdom's EPSRC (Grant EP/V062654/1), and the Basque Ikur HPC program, through a 2023 Cotutelage grant.
+We also acknowledge computational time provided by the Spanish HPC Network, RES, in the Mare Nostrum V computer at the Barcelona Supercomputing Centre, through grants FI-2025-3-0062 \& FI-2026-1-0071.

 {A\arabic{figure}}